1987–88 snooker season

 The 1987–88 snooker season was a series of snooker tournaments played between 29 June 1987 and 15 May 1988.
-The following table outlines the results for the ranking and invitational events.
+The table below outlines the results for the ranking and invitational events.

+Thirteen players earned more than £100,000 in prize money during the season.
+Steve Davis was the top earner, with £661,490, followed by John Parrott who won a total of £331,394.
+The top 16 players took £3.2m of the season's total of £4m prize money between them.
+There were 99 players who earnt less than £20,000, and 78 that earnt less than £10,000.

 New professional players

 The World Professional Billiards and Snooker Association had introduced a play-off system to restrict the number of entries for professional tournaments, other than the World Championship, to 128.
 A total of ten amateurs, being the World Amateur Champion, the English Amateur Champion, and the eight players (excluding otherwise-qualified players) finishing highest in a play-off series, would be considered for professional status.

 For 1987–88, six-play offs between those amateurs and the lowest-ranked professional would have been necessary to keep to the limit of 128.
 The English Amateur Championship winner Antony Harris accepted a place on the professional tour, but World Amateur champion Paul Mifsud declined.
 Existing professionals Bert Demarco, Mike Hines, Paddy Morgan, Bernard Bennett and James Giannaros, rather than participate in the play-offs, opted to accept "non-tournament" status, which would allow them to enter only the World Championship.
 This meant that Gary Wilkinson, Martin Clark, Jim Chambers, Derek Heaton, Robert Marshall and Eric Lawlor took their places on the tour.
 Maurice Parkin took non-tournament status after losing 1–10 to Steve Meakin in a play-off.